Skip To Content

 5. present character.

-13.2.4 Within 90 days of filing the notice of application the member must deliver and file an application record.
+13.2.4 Within 90 days of filing the notice of application, the registrant must deliver and file an application record.
 The application record must contain:

 1. the application for reinstatement and the notice of application;